XMNNguyen/ECS179/ecs179_project/ProjectDocumentation.md

 ## Movement - Physics - Cyrus Azad
-Note: Even though this was my main role, there were aspects that everyone worked together on.
+Note: Even though this was my main role, the rest of the group also helped implement some of the processes.

+## Player Movement:
 The movement and physics in our game are very simple.
 The player is given 8 directional movement using the WASD keyboard keys, using the standard Godot movement systems of velocity and move_and_slide() in order to implement this.
 We had to make functions for the player to be able to move over a slope smoothly, which was done by finding the tile data and adding a movement bias based on the input direction of the player and the type of slope they were on.
 We also added a helper function adjust_z_index to help keep the player walking on the surface instead of walking through the slopes and disappearing.

+## Enemy Movement/Attacks:
 The enemy movement was implemented the same way, except instead of inputting directions the enemies locked on to and followed the player once the player was in range.
 We used vectors in order to calculate the direction of the player in reference to the given enemy so that the enemy knew which direction to move and/or attack.
 We also implemented different attacks for each enemy.
 Every time the player gets hit by an enemy attack, there is a stunlock where the movement of all enemies and players pauses, and there is an audio queue and camera shake in order to signify to the player that they took damage.
 The chicken starts a wind up timer once in attack range, and then launches it’s body at the player’s current position as a charge peck attack towards the player at a very increased velocity.
 The sprout fires a projectile at a given bullet_velocity in the direction of the player.
 For the troll, we made their attack very similar to the chicken with a wind up and charge, however when the troll hits the player it grabs them, stunning the player for a time given by the stun_timer.
 We made a signal to show the player that they are stunned and made the player have to be idle until the stun_timer is over.
 The boss attack is the same as the sprout’s in its movement and physics, but with different animation and stronger stats.

+## Player Abilities:

 We also implemented different attacks with different physics mechanics.
 The base standard bullet simply fires a projectile at the nearest enemy.
 The shotgun weapon finds the nearest enemy, and then converts a given shotgun angle into radians, with the center of the angle being the location of the nearest enemy.
 It then divides the angle into different sections based on how many shotgun bullets there are, and fires the bullets in a spread shot within the angle given.
 The wave bullet is more of a pulse, as it uses vectors to send a short range wave of energy in each diagonal direction of the player, not accounting for enemy position at all.
 The chain bullet was very interesting to implement, as it shoots a bullet at the nearest enemy similar to the standard bullet, but then once an enemy is hit, it uses the enemy’s global position to find the next nearest enemy, and calculates if it is within a range of bounce_distance.
 If the enemy is within the range, the bullet then bounces and hits that next enemy, and then repeats for a given number of bounces.

 # Sub Roles #